MewsSystems/gitbook-connector-api/guidelines/environments.md

 Instead of numeric tax rates such as `0.1`, use [Tax rate codes](../operations/taxations.md#tax-rate) such as `AT-S` in order to represent and calculate the correct taxation for each accounting item in Mews.
 To obtain the applicable codes, first download the enterprise information with [Get configuration](../operations/configuration.md#get-configuration) to identify the Tax Environment, then filter for the applicable [Tax rate codes](../operations/taxations.md#tax-rate) from all tax environment information retrieved via [Get all tax environments](../operations/taxenvironments.md#get-all-tax-environments).

 Make sure to note the validity intervals as well as any government announcements to anticipate changes to tax rates.
 Should any changes occur, re-retrieve enterprise and tax environment information to identify the new tax rate codes.

+## Whitelisting

+Whitelisting (also called 'allowlisting') is a common security measure which can be applied to a system to allow only specified external systems to talk to it.
+This has traditionally been achieved using IP address-based firewall rules.
+However, this approach does not work with modern cloud based architectures, which use dynamic and shared IP addresses, proxy servers and elastic resources.
+For this reason, we do not support the use of IP address whitelists for our APIs and we cannot supply a list of IP addresses for our APIs.